OSDC-Code-Maven/osdc-2023-03-azrieli/README.md

 * Fix the PRs that are problematic.
 (Where the CI failed or where the owner asked for an update)
 * Add better projects to your JSON (that are not ours)
 * Send more pull-requests, preferably not just for the `author` filed to make it more interesting and more challenging to you too.
+* Ideas for PR besides the one we discussed in the previous session:
+    * Makes sure the README (or CONTRIBUTION) file in a project has clear instructions how to set up the local development environment and how to run the tests locally. (pick a project that has no, or very few stars)
+    * If you can find any open source project with something you feel you can already fix, feel free to do that.
+    * Check out my projects in [szabgab](https://github.com/szabgab/) or [OSDC-Code-Maven](https://github.com/OSDC-Code-Maven/) or [Kantoniko](https://github.com/kantoniko/) Feel free to send a PR for them, or even just to discuss open issues.
 * In those new PRs, include a better explanation of why this change is useful.
 If you are not sure what to write, ask on our Slack.

 * Dead-line: TBD.